 Yes.
 There is an application fee of \$210 for eligible properties.
 The fee is non-refundable.

 What is the application process?

-- 1. It is recommended that applicants arrange a pre-application meeting with staff in order to determine program eligibility, proposed scope of work, project timing etc. - 2.
 Complete the application form and make sure all of the required supporting documentation is included.
-The documentation would include two quotes from qualified professionals.
-Incomplete applications will be NOT accepted.
+The documentation should include two quotes from qualified professionals.